Quick checklist

 Common gaps

-- The carrier relies on a dispatcher login that no longer works.
+- The carrier relies on a single dispatcher login that no longer works or belongs to a former employee.

-- Only screenshots are saved when exportable data is available.
+- Only screenshots are saved when the system supports full data export.

 Before / During / After audit